• Brain atlas sensitivity

 MCXLAB: first example

-Let's take a look at one of the simplest examples provided in
+Let's take a look at one of the simplest examples provided in the

-mcxlab/examples/demo_mcxlab_basic.m demo script
+mcxlab/examples/demo_mcxlab_basic.m demo script:

 cfg.nphoton=1e7; % define total simulated photon number